-Table 21.76.090 Performance and Warranty Assurances Assurance Type Performance Assurance Amount Performance Assurance Period Warranty Assurance Amount Warranty Assurance Period Specific Standards Improvements required as a condition of land use permit approval Not less than 150 percent of the estimated cost of construction of installation, provided, that the City Engineer or Administrator may set a higher amount based on complexity of the project.
-Subdivisions - 3 years after final plat approval.
-Other land use permit approvals - as required by condition. determined by City Engineer based on complexity of project, but a minimum of 10 percent of 1 year Subdivision improvement performance assurance must be furnished prior to recording of final plat.
+T able 21.76.090 Performance and Warranty Assurances Assurance Type Performance Assurance Amount Performance Assurance Period Warranty Assurance Amount Warranty Assurance Period Specific Standards Improvements required as a condition of land use permit approval percent of the estimated cost of construction of installation, Subdivisions - 3 years after final plat approval.
+Other land use permit approvals - as required by condition.
+As determined by City Engineer based on complexity of project, but a minimum of 10 percent of total construction costs.
+1 year Subdivision improvement performance assurance must be furnished prior to recording of final plat.
 Performance assurance for other land use permit approvals must be furnished prior to final approval.
 Warranty assurance must be posted prior to City's acceptance of improvements or determination of compliance with condition of approval.
-Landscape 150 percent of cost of plant materials, irrigation, fertilizing, and labor 1 year 10 percent of the Performance Security one year after installation None Tree Protection 150 percent of City's Tree Base Fee for each protected tree 5 years N/A N/A Prior to issuance of the certificate of occupancy, any protected tree found to be irreparably damaged, severely stressed or dying shall be replaced according to the standards identified under RZC 21.72,Tree Preservation.
-Tree Replacement 150 percent of cost of plant materials, fertilizing, 1 year 150 percent of cost of plant materials, 3 years In the event a required replacement tree becomes irreparably damaged, severely stressed or dies, the tree shall be

-Table 21.76.090 Assurance Type Performance Assurance Amount Performance Performance Assurance Period and Warranty Warrante Assurance Amount Warranty Assurance Period Specific Standards pruning, and labor fertilizing, pruning and labor replaced according to the standards in RZC 21.72,Tree Preservation.
+Landscape 150 percent of cost of plant materials, irrigation, fertilizing, and labor 1 year 10 percent of the one year after installation None Tree Protection 150 percent of City's Tree Base Fee for each protected tree 5 years N/A N/A Prior to issuance of the certificate of occupancy, any protected tree found to be irreparably damaged, severely stressed or dying shall be replaced according to the standards identified under RZC 21.72,Tree Preservation.
+Tree Replacement 150 percent of cost of plant materials, fertilizing, 1 year 150 percent of cost of plant materials, 3 years In the event a required replacement tree becomes irreparably damaged, severely stressed or dies, the tree shall be able 21.76.090 Performance and Warranty Assurances Assurance Type Performance Assurance Amount Performance Assurance Period Warranty Assurance Amount Warranty Assurance Period Specific Standards pruning, and labor fertilizing, pruning and labor replaced according to the standards in RZC 21.72,Tree Preservation.
 Critical Area Mitigation 125 percent of cost of mitigation project (installation, maintenance and monitoring) 5 years N/A N/A The security may be reduced in proportion to work successfully completed over the security period which shall coincide with the monitoring period and may be extended if the mitigation project does not succeed.
 A contingency plan for mitigating the impacts of the functions and values of the critical area shall be established in the event that the mitigation plan fails.
 Green Building 1 percent of the projected building value for commercial and multifamily projects 0.75 percent of the projected building value 2 years N/A N/A None